Konex/asp.net-mvc/unit-of-work-repository/UNIT-OF-WORK-AND-REPOSITORY.md

 	Bootstrapper.Initialise();

 Voilà!
 Now you have a generic db access using Entity Framework and Unity ioc to ensure your db context is 'request safe'. (by the way [Entity Framework db context is intrinsically not thread safe](http://stackoverflow.com/a/11034535/2391304)) Since asp.net is using thread pool, also as a new feature in C# we can now use async and await so you can have multiple threads within an http request.
-So you need to be extra careful about multiple dbContext instances might get created per thread since a single web request can spawn multiple threads and thread pooling meaning those dbContext instances might get cached up and live as long as the host thread lives.
+So you need to be extra careful about multiple DbContext instances might get created per thread since a single web request can spawn multiple threads and thread pooling meaning those DbContext instances might get cached up and live as long as the host thread lives.
 This is a bad bad bad situation and your users might see inconsistently ugly data.
 Well, I think I better stop here as ObjectContext thread safe deserves a full on [discussion](http://stackoverflow.com/a/3266481/2391304) on its own.

 Merci beaucoup if you have read this far!